psyhomb/jenkins-slave/README.md

 ### About

-Build Jenkins slave Docker image
+Most complete Jenkins slave Docker image that can be used for building other docker images

 ### Build args